dekorateio/dekorate/examples/spring-boot-with-certmanager-example/README.md

 type: Opaque
 ```

-In Dekorate, we can include the resources that are defined in the file `src/main/resources/k8s/common.yml` using the property `dekorate.options.input-path` which value is the folder name in `src/main/resources`:
+To tell to Dekorate where it can find the file `src/main/resources/k8s/common.yml`, we will then set the property `dekorate.options.input-path` to specify the name folder under `src/main/resources` where they can be found (e.g. k8s):

 ```
 dekorate.options.input-path=k8s